The Joseph Gittler Fund for Religion and Ethics

 To be made by the Professional Development Director in consultation with appropriate Unitarian Universalist Association (UUA) staff and Unitarian Universalist community leaders working/studying in the field religion and ethics.

-- Complete an application form and submit no later than 5:00 p.m.
-EDT, July 15th and send to the Professional Development Office, 24 Farnsworth Street, Boston, MA 02210.
+- Complete an application form and submit electronically no later than 5:00 p.m.
+E.D.T., July 15th to ministerialdevelopment [at] uua [dot] org.

 - Application should include a descriptive essay of the proposed ethics and religion study or project.